ETHZ-RobotX/smb_mission_planner/README.md

 This can be done

 - in `rviz` by clicking `2D Nav Goal` and visually placing the pose on your map.
-- by calling the service `rosservice call /record_base_pose`, which will record the current base pose as a waypoint.
 - by sending the desired pose in the topic `/move_base_simple/goal`.
 - in `rviz` by sending a goal with the `smb_path_planner` widget.
+- by calling the service `rosservice call /record_base_pose`, which will record the current base pose as a waypoint.
+Make sure that the odometry topic for the base pose is set correctly (see *Advanced Features* on how to do that).

 After having recorded all your missions, stop the node with `Ctrl-C`.
 All your recorded missions will be dumped to a `yaml` file (`my_config.yaml` per default).